hideodaikoku/silent-valley/content/blog/00-prologue/index.md

 The forest was shrouded in mist; one could barely see past the serpentine vines of the thicket.
 A deep tone, dark and beckoning, spoke to the darkness of **silent_valley**.
 There was no sun, and no light, save for the ocean of despair in the departure of life.

 Beyond the bramble of towering pine fortresses stood **the_spiral**.
-A tall, concrete ark-hollowed and solid.
+A tall, concrete ark-hollowed out and solid.
 No doors.
 No windows.
 No cracks.
 Just a massive slab with corridors stretching out like bridges into the mist above **silent_valley**.
 No vines.
 No moss.
 No sign of life.
-It was out of place, alien in the thick jungle.
+It was out of place - alien in the thick jungle.
 Where did it come from?
 What was it for?
+Who built it?

 The animals worshiped **the_spiral** as an ancient force of nature.
 Legend said all that approached would wither to ash and aether.
-Once every two hundred and seventy-six days, a slit of light would emerge, giving way to three beacons of light, shooting into the sky.
+But once every two hundred and seventy-six days, a tiny slit of light would emerge, giving way to three beacons of light, shooting into the sky.
 They called this event **the_flash**.
 It would only last for one week, but it was enough for the animals of **silent_valley** to bask in it's light and rejoice.
 Sound and color would fill the void of **silent_valley**'s mist.

 Flowers would bloom momentarily and the trees would sing to each other.